wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 This example results in a minimal configuration of Edge Data Store.
-It only supports [OMF](xref:omfQuickStart) and [SDS](xref:sdsQuickStart) operations using REST.
-No egress is configured, so no data will be forwarded to either [OCS](xref:ocsEgressQuickStart) or [PI Web API](xref:piEgressQuickStart).
+It only supports OMF and SDS operations using REST.
+No egress is configured, so no data will be sent to either OCS or PI Web API.

 ## Configure maximum Edge Data Store